 Why is knowledge management important to your company?

-Forty percent of the U.S. workforce is eligible to retire within the next five years.
+Forty percent of the U.S. workforce is eligible to retire within the next five years according to a 2017 BLS study.
 Therefore, the importance of knowledge retention is a growing concern for organizations across industries.
 If properly implemented, knowledge management is a worthwhile investment that will promote efficiency, learning, innovation and competitive advantage.

 In a study conducted by Ken Mall, Managing Partner of Workforce Development at EDSI Consulting, it was found that implementing effective knowledge management and retention strategies has a profound impact on organization performance.
 Three key areas of impact include: